Tana Ramsay

 Cayetana Elizabeth "Tana" Ramsay (née Hutcheson; born 23 August 1974) is an English TV broadcaster and author of several cookery books.

 Early life

-Ramsay was born in Croydon, South London, United Kingdom, and raised in a barn in Kent.
+Cayetana Elizabeth Hutcheson was born in Croydon, South London, United Kingdom, and raised on a farm in Kent.
 Her father, Chris Hutcheson, is a businessman.
 Cayetana worked for her father before pursuing a career in education.

 Career

 Ramsay trained as a Montessori teacher.